 4.1 Control

 An Excel sheet can control a tiny client portfolio.
 Excel can export data and perform complex analyses.
 However, if the objective of an SME is to grow, spreadsheets and client databases cannot be your travel companions.
-In the end, maintaining individual files creates disorder and chaos in a department where control of the accounts and efficiency need prioritized.
+In the end, maintaining individual files creates disorder and chaos in a department where control of the accounts and efficiency need to be prioritized.
+To avoid these pitfalls, adopting a robust solution like Salesforce for SMEs ensures centralized data management, scalability, and operational efficiency.

-Remember, any well-deployed CRM solution provides instantaneous knowledge of customers and/or prospects, their phase of life within the company, their value in monetary terms, and the time spent on them.
+Remember, any well-deployed CRM solution provides instantaneous knowledge of customers and/or prospects, their phase of life within the company, their monetary value, and the time spent on them.
 All of these metrics are essential data for a department or salesperson out in the field.

 5. Door-to-Customer Experience Management: Loyalty and Personalization

 We are living in a time of paradigm shift, causing companies to transform their management models.
-Not only digital transformation but also inaugurating the Age of the Client.
-The efficiency of production both at volume and price level measures the success of a company; this being so, companies must differentiate themselves and look for other ways to grow.
+This is not only digital transformation but also inaugurating the Age of the Client.
+The efficiency of production, both at volume and price level, measures a company’s success; this being so, companies must differentiate themselves and look for other ways to grow.

 Companies face the advantage-weighting of the client as the Alpha and Omega in any market.
 We live in a context in which the “commoditization” of offers is a fact.
-It’s necessary to compete with other weapons and knowledge of the client and knowledge management provides the key.
+Competing with other weapons is necessary, and knowledge of the client and knowledge management are the keys.

 Proposing a business strategy based on the cost and benefit of our product is a strategy that is no longer valid.
 We must focus on the experience customers have and it’s essential that CRM is working in the background as our collector of data.

-The importance of focusing on the customer is and will be increasingly relevant.
+Focusing on the customer is and will be increasingly relevant.
 Companies are putting the customer at the center of their processes and obtaining consistent results.
-A brand is what customers say about it.
-So it’s better for us to focus on our customer’s needs.
+A brand is what customers say about it, so it’s better for us to focus on our customers’ needs.

-For this reason, a company, in addition to knowing its client, must know how to relate to him.
-It’s increasingly necessary to open our eyes and focus on the customer and know where the brand can contribute value.
+For this reason, a company must know its client and how to relate to him.
+It’s increasingly necessary to open our eyes, focus on the customer, and know where the brand can contribute value.
 CRM is a tool that links and collects all information related to the customer.
-Uniting it in a way that can create stories, proposals and other triggers for purchase is the goal.
+The goal is to unite it in a way that can create stories, proposals, and other triggers for purchase.
 CRM information makes business decisions focused on clients to create loyalty and personalization.